ljanyst/carddav-util/README.md

-carddav-copy
+carddav-util
 ============

-*carddav-copy* is a python scripts that moves contact information between a CardDAV server and a local file.
-It can dump entire addressbook to a vCard file and then re-upload this information to another CardDAV server.
+*carddav-util* is a python script capable of processing contact information at CardDAV servers.
+In particular it can move contact information between a CardDAV server and a local file; it dumps entire addressbooks to a vCard file and then may be used re-upload them to another CardDAV server.

 Requirements
 ------------